ftao1/packer-builds/README.md

         └── virtualbox.sh
 ```
 Unless you have a very fast Internet link I would suggest the Rocky Linux ISO is pre-downloaded prior to running.

+  - ks-rocky94.cfg - This is the kickstart file for the Vm build
+  - rocky94.pkr.hcl - This is the main packer file
+  - cleanup.sh - Cleanup script after the VM has been created
+  - vagrant.sh - Setup the vagrant user
+  - virtualbox.sh - Mount the VBoxGuestAdditions.iso

 ## Usage